EftychiaGrigorakou/Motor-Imagery-BCI-Cometition-IV/README.md

 ..
 [1] Tangermann, M., Müller, K.R., Aertsen, A., Birbaumer, N., Braun, C., Brunner, C., Leeb, R., Mehring, C., Miller, K.J., Mueller-Putz, G. and Nolte, G., 2012.
 Review of the BCI competition IV.
 Frontiers in neuroscience, 6, p.55. """

 # Results
+To reproduce the results, use the main.ipnyb file.

  Among the 3 different classifiers tested, the one which outperformed the rest is the SVM classifier, with mean accuracy across subjects equal to 80.63%.

  ![image](https://user-images.githubusercontent.com/87859006/229521061-d8bf0efe-b98f-4bf8-9059-b4d495ecc533.png)